 Work experience

-You could consider volunteering overseas, assisting with local conservation schemes, such as those offered by UNA Exchange.
-TCV also offers structured training as a volunteer officer, with responsibility for a specific area of work (depending on the location).
+TCV also offers structured training as a volunteer officer, with responsibility for a specific area of work.

-Environmental consultancies may be prepared to offer work experience if you've completed your degree.
-Some Masters courses offer project placements at organisations such as the Environment Agency (EA) and this may be a good way in.
+Some environmental consultancies may offer work experience if you've completed your degree.
+Some Masters courses offer project placements at organisations such as the Environment Agency (EA), which can help you get started.

 Find out more about the different kinds of work experience and internships that are available.